Friends, I don’t know how we got here so quickly, but we did.

 - 2 tsp orange zest

-- 2 Tbsp (30 ml) maple syrup + more to taste (or sweeten with stevia to taste), plus more to taste)
+- 2 Tbsp maple syrup (plus more to taste // or sweeten with stevia to taste)

 - 1 750 ml bottle slightly dry champagne (I love Argyle Brut, available at Trader Joe's)

-- To serve, add about 2 Tbsp of the compote into serving glasses (champagne flutes are ideal).
+To serve, add about 2 Tbsp of the compote into each serving glass (champagne flutes are ideal).
 Top with a bit of champagne.
 Then use a spoon or stirrer to blend the two together.
 This will help the fruit mix with the champagne more seamlessly.